 Fall Practice Period

-Practice period is led by our resident teachers, sometimes along with a shuso (head monk), a long-time practitioner whose role is to support the sangha through the practice period by offering a class, giving several talks, meeting for tea with participants, and cleaning washrooms, a traditional practice of humility.
+Practice period is led by our guiding teachers, sometimes along with a shuso (head monk), a long-time practitioner whose role is to support the sangha through the practice period by offering a class, giving several talks, meeting for tea with participants, and cleaning washrooms, a traditional practice of humility.
 The opening weekend retreat begins with the Shuso Entering Ceremony and Loon Lake sesshin closes with a Dharma Inquiry Ceremony in which the shuso answers a question from each participant.

 Classes and Workshops

 Our resident teachers lead various dharma study classes through the year, often as a 3-6 week series during our regular weekly practice on Wednesday evenings or Sunday mornings.
 Our practice leaders lead classes on Zen basics, usually on a Saturday or Sunday afternoon.